Preparing for your studies

 • MSc International Development

-To indicate your preferences, please fill in the form below as soon as possible.
+To indicate your preferences, please fill in the form below by midday 25 August 2026.
+Students will be enrolled on their courses after this deadline.

-If you have questions regarding the option course selection process, contact the Student Adviser.
+If you have questions regarding the option course selection process, contact SESO@ed.ac.uk

 If you would like to speak to the Programme Director about optional courses, contact: callum.mcgregor@ed.ac.uk